spaceFlow-US/.github/profile/README.md

 use it now :point_right: https://tour.getspaceflow.com

 ## Short Intro
 spaceFlow is a leasing automation platform using smart lock and computer vision.
 We maximize tenants' convenience and minimize house providers' tasks.

 High-quality tenants are the backbone of a thriving rental market.
-They are busy with high wage and good credit score. spaceFlow empower them walk through entire rental process on their own.
-From search to settlement, every step is self-service, including ID verification, self-guided tours, direct video communication with landlords, background check, eSign, auto payment, smart lock permission grant and more.
+They are busy with high wages and good credit scores. spaceFlow empowers them to walk through the entire rental process on their own.
+From search to settlement, every step is self-service, including ID verification, self-guided tours, direct video communication with landlords, background checks, eSign, auto payment, and smart lock permission grant.

-Add a property is the [only required task](#how-spaceflow-works) for house providers.
-Invest in homes like stocks, earn dividends effortlessly.
+Adding a property is the [only required task](#how-spaceflow-works) for house providers.
+Invest in homes like stocks, and earn dividends effortlessly.

 ## Problem